pauloreis-ds/Paulo-Reis-Data-Science/2 - Data Processing (Wrangling - Cleaning - Analysis)/README.md

 This process involves manipulating data to produce relevant information.

 The point is: the most important part of this whole process is the questions we want to answer.
 The business issue that is being understood.
-What problem are we solving and how can this data solve all this mystery.
+What problem are we solving and how can this data solve all the mystery.

-This mentality guides us through the collection, organization / manipulation and analysis of data, so in the end we'll have a magical action to solve almost all problems.
+This mindset guides us through the collection, organization / manipulation and analysis of data, so in the end we'll have a magical action to solve almost all problems.